-It is difficult to estimate the time from initial contact by the applicant to CDHO to a registration decision as it sometimes takes an applicant time to gather or arrange for documents to be submitted.
-During that time, applicants may call CDHO for clarification or request additional instructions.
-Conversely, delays in processing applications (once received) may also be a result of the applicant not following up with the application for reasons other than difficulty in obtaining documentation.
+The average length of time required to complete the entire registration process is 10 business days.
+It is difficult to estimate the time from initial contact by the applicant to CDHO to a registration decision, as it sometimes takes an applicant time to gather or arrange for documents to be submitted.
+Delays may occur:in processing applications as a result of the applicant not following up with the application, for reasons other than difficulty in obtaining documentation.